-SOKOL Zvezda space suit worn by Helen Sharman, © Science Museum/ Science and Society Picture Library
+SOKOL Zvezda space suit worn by Helen Sharman, CC BY Science Museum/ Science and Society Picture Library

 Helen Sharman was the first British person to go into space, that is pretty impressive!

 She was chosen to be part of the Juno mission to go up to the MIR Space station in 1991.
 If you hover your mouse over the image you can zoom in on the badge on her suit which shows the name and date of the mission.

 Space suits like this one were developed to protect astronauts from the harsh environment when they were exploring outer space.
 They would help the astronaut to breathe and protect their body from high pressure.